mcdonc/.nixconfig/videos/zfsremotebackups/script.rst

   of the machine local to the USB enclosure I'm using as a backup target.

-- Since then, I've set things up such that I am now backing up the home directory of another remote machine also.
+- Since then, I've set things up such that I am now backing up the home directory of a remote machine also.

 - Note that the source dataset and the target dataset in my case are encrypted.